moadel321/Agents-Factory-V2/README.md

   - First turn: the agent speaks only the node’s `on_enter_text` and waits for the user (no proactive LLM call).
   - After the first user-driven tool call, the agent enables `preemptive_generation` automatically for snappier follow-up turns.

-### Flow Generation Mode

-- `FLOW_GENERATION_MODE` (optional): `declarative` (default) or `simple`.
-  - Declarative mode (recommended):
-    - Emits a `FLOW_SPEC` used by a lightweight router for single‑edge auto‑advance.
-    - For multi‑edge nodes, the router does not choose; an explicit edge tool must be called.
-    - Conversation nodes wait for user input; they do not proactively generate on enter.
-  - Simple mode: legacy; explicit `go_*` tools per edge return the next Agent directly.

 ---